bruvellu/terebratalia-wnts/wnt.md

 - Suggests that ligands are shuffled during bilaterian evolution -->

-## Wnt combinatorial landscape patterning the brachiopod larval body subdivisions
+## Correspondence between Wnt transcriptional landscape and morphological subdivisions

 Our work characterizes the expression of Wnt signaling components during brachiopod development.
 The brachiopod *T. transversa* has a conserved Wnt repertoire, showing few duplications or losses.